You are currently viewing How to Get to Ireland from Anywhere in the World

 Traveling from Asia and the Middle East to Ireland by Air

-Traveling from this part of the world to Ireland is admittedly more difficult since you will need to get a connecting flight somewhere.
+The only direct flight from the Middle East to Ireland is on Emirates from Dubai to Dublin 14 times per week, which means that traveling from this part of the world to Ireland from other cities may be more difficult since you will need to get a connecting flight.

-Your best bet will be to search for flights into London and then make a connection to Dublin or one of the other airports in Ireland.
+Your best bet will be to search for flights into London and then make a connection to Dublin.

-Are you curious about how to get to Ireland in 2024 or perhaps you are planning a vacation sometime in the future?
+Are you curious about how to get to Ireland in 2025?
 If so, let me know in the comments below.

 colette